Site Search

 3. Logic circuit design

-HDL can be written using a general-purpose text editor, but the built-in text editor of Quartus® Prime is a general-purpose text editor that allows you to insert templates and sample designs, and conveniently display characters in different colors according to grammar.
-It is recommended because it has some ingenuity that is not found in the standard.
+Although HDL can be written using a general-purpose text editor, the text editor built into Quartus® Prime is recommended because it has features not available in general-purpose text editors, such as the ability to insert templates and sample designs, and the convenient function of displaying characters in color according to grammar.

-Also, like C programs, HDL varies in circuit size and speed depending on how it is written.
-Quartus® Prime automatically processes user-designed designs optimally according to the architecture of the target device.
+In addition, the size and speed of HDL circuits vary depending on how they are written, just like C programs.
+Quartus® Prime automatically optimizes user-created designs according to the architecture (structure) of the target device.

 Return to FPGA Development Flow Diagram